isabella232/stacki-hdp-bridge/README.md

 stacki-hdp-bridge: 2.5      7.x     x86_64 redhat default
 ```

-##### Installing an Ambari Server
+##### Installing an Ambari Server on a backend node

 With all the right pallets added and enabled.
 We can go about installing an Ambari server.
+This goes on a "backend" node and
+not on the frontend.

 The bridge pallet creates an ambari appliance when you do the "stack run pallet stacki-hdp-bridge | bash" command.